martig3/csgo-demo-stats/README.md

 ## Description

-`demo-stats-service` is a microservice for parsing CSGO demo files and returning relevant statistical data via HTTP.
+`demo-stats-service` is a microservice for parsing CSGO demo files and returning relevant statistical data as JSON.
 The intended use case is for developers that want to quickly and easily implement CSGO statistics in their applications.

 ## How to Use